YashGupta033/python-sdk-docs2/docs/login.md

 <a href="http://www.pocketful.in" target="_blank">here</a>

+All the API's will be called with the below base URL.
+> Base URL - trade.pocketful.in

 <!-- ## Login -->
 To login into your Pocketful Account via API, you need a client Id, password and totp.